 Once you have an idea of what you’d like to borrow, you can use a car loan calculator to find out how much your repayments will be.

-To compare car loans, make sure you are comparing apples with apples: secured car loans must be compared with secured loans, and unsecured loans with unsecured loans.
-You will need to consider the interest rates, any applicable fees and other loan features.
-You should also consider the lender’s reputation and how good their service is.
+To compare car loans, make sure you are comparing apples with apples.
+That is, secured car loans must be compared with other secured car loans, and unsecured loans with other unsecured loans.
+It’s generally a good idea to consider the interest rates, any applicable fees and other loan features.
+Also think about considering the lender’s reputation and how good their service is.

 1. Interest rates

-Comparing interest rates is an important first step in comparing loans.
+Comparing interest rates tends to be an important first step in comparing loans.
 There are two parts to a loan’s interest rate: the advertised rate and the comparison rate.
-The advertised rate is just the interest rate you pay on the loan, while the comparison rate combines the advertised rate and the main fees, including upfront and ongoing fees.
-The advertised rate will often be shown more prominently, while the comparison rate will be less visible because it's usually higher than the advertised rate.Be sure to look at both rates when making car loan comparisons.
+The advertised rate is just the interest rate you pay on the loan, while the comparison rate combines the advertised rate and the main fees, including any upfront and ongoing fees.
+Consider taking different advertised rates and different comparison rates into account when making car loan comparisons.

-Different lenders will charge different fees to boost their bottom line, so make sure you ask about all of them.
+Different Australian lenders will generally charge different fees to boost their bottom line, so it can be a good idea to ask about all of them.